zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 ## Test Environment

-<p align="justify">I developed and tested the Python script with following specification:</p>
+<p align="justify">I developed and tested the Python scripts using
+the following software development environment:</p>

 * Linux Mint 21.3 (Virginia)
 * Python 3.10.14
 * OpenCV 4.10.0
 * PIL 11.0.0
-* Gradio 5.6.0
 * Torch 2.4.1+cu121
 * Numpy  2.1.3

+## Licenses

+<p align="justify">The algorithms with respect to ESRGAN of xinntao are published
+under theApache license.
+The original scripts and the improved scripts are covered by this license.
+I always publish my work under the MIT license.</p>

 ## Reference